 VAALCO acquired a 31% working interest in an undeveloped portion of a block ("Block P") offshore Equatorial Guinea in 2012.
 The Ministry of Mines and Hydrocarbons ("EG MMH") approved our appointment as operator for Block P interest on November 12, 2019.
 The Company acquired an additional working interest of 12% from Atlas Petroleum, thereby increasing its working interest to 43% in 2020, in exchange for a potential future payment of \$3.1 million in the event that there is commercial production from Block P, and the EG MMH has approved this assignment.
-The Company is currently waiting on a production sharing contract amendment to ratify the Company's increased working interest and appointment as operator before beginning activities in Block P. VAALCO is in commercial discussions with Levene Hydrocarbon Limited ("Levene") regarding a potential transaction whereby VAALCO would assign a portion of its working interest in Block P to Levene in exchange for Levene carrying VAALCO's cost to drill an exploratory well.
+On August 27, 2020, the amendment to the production sharing contract to ratify the Company's increased working interest and appointment as operator was approved by the EG MMH.
+VAALCO is in commercial discussions with Levene Hydrocarbon Limited ("Levene") regarding a potential transaction whereby VAALCO would assign a portion of its working interest in Block P to Levene in exchange for Levene carrying VAALCO's cost to drill an exploratory well.
 Levene and VAALCO have executed a non-binding Memorandum of Understanding regarding these commercial discussions; however, neither have executed any binding agreements and there can be no certainty a transaction will be completed.
 Further, approval of the assignment to Levene by the EG MMH must be obtained prior to any transaction being completed.
-As of June 30, 2020, the Company had \$10.0 million recorded for the book value of the undeveloped leasehold costs associated with the Block P license.
-VAALCO and its current and potential future joint venture owners are evaluating the timing and budgeting for development and exploration activities under a development and production area in the block, including the approval of a development and production plan.
-The Block P production sharing contract provides for a development and production period of 25 years from the date of approval of a development and production plan.
+As of September 30, 2020, the Company had \$10.0 million recorded for the book value of the undeveloped leasehold costs associated with the Block P license.
+VAALCO and its current and potential future joint venture owners are evaluating the timing and budgeting for development and exploration area in the block, including the approval of a development and production sharing contract provides for a development and production period of 25 years from the date of approval of a development and production plan.